Masimba Hwati: Techniques and aims

 Hwati explores the transformation and evolution of knowledge systems that are indigenous to his own background whilst experimenting with the symbolism and perceptions attached to cultural objects, expressed as an art movement known as "The Energy of Objects".

 Hwati attempts to work from basics, creating his own pigments, and creating objects from basic materials.
 His works use contemporary and historical themes.
-He also works extensively with found objects, transfoming existing artifacts into elements of works of art.
+He also works extensively with found objects, transforming existing artifacts into elements of works of art.

 Hwati says that he should be able to find at least 35 variations in any given object, but says that often he cannot realize more than ten.